 Craig Trompeter, Artistic Director, has been a musical presence in Chicago for more than twenty years.
-As an acclaimed cellist and violist da gamba he has performed in concert and over the airwaves with Second City Musick, Music of the Baroque, the Chicago Symphony, Lyric Opera of Chicago, Chicago Opera Theater, the Cal Players, the Oberlin Consort of Viols, and Great Lakes Baroque.
+As an acclaimed cellist and violist da gamba he has performed in concert and over the airwaves with Second City Musick, Music of the Baroque, the Chicago Symphony, Lyric Opera of Chicago, Chicago Opera Theater, the Smithsonian Chamber Music Society, the Cal Players, the Oberlin Consort of Viols, and Great Lakes Baroque.
 He has performed at the Metropolitan Museum of Art, the Art Institute of Chicago, the Glimmerglass Festival, the Brooklyn Academy of Music, and the Valletta International Baroque Festival in Malta.
 He has appeared as soloist at the Ravinia Festival, the annual conference of the American Bach Society, with the Chicago Symphony Orchestra, and with Music of the Baroque.
 Trompeter has recorded works of Mozart, Biber, Boismortier, Marais, Handel, Greene, Henry Eccles, and a potpourri of Elizabethan composers on the Harmonia Mundi, Cedille, and Centaur labels.
 As a modern cellist, he was a founding member of the Fry Street String Quartet.
 He premiered several chamber operas by MacArthur Fellow John Eaton, performing as actor, singer and cellist.
-Most recently he served as Music Director for Francesca Caccini's opera La liberazione di Ruggiero dall'isola d'Alcina at Utah State University.
 He has taught master classes at his alma mater, the Cleveland Institute of Music, Grinnell College, and the Chicago Musical College.
 In 2003 he founded the Feldenkrais® Center of Chicago where he teaches Awareness Through Movement® and Functional Integration®.
 He has given Feldenkrais workshops throughout the nation in universities, music conservatories, and dance studios.
+Trompeter conducts the Early Music Ensemble at the University of Chicago.

 Dave Moss, Executive Director, is a graduate of The Juilliard School and Oberlin Conservatory and is currently pursuing his MBA in finance at University of Chicago.
-He intends to combine business acumen with artistic excellence to foster a strong future for the arts in Chicago.
+He combines business acumen with artistic excellence, fostering a strong future for the arts in Chicago.

 An accomplished chamber musician, Moss has performed with Joshua Bell, Itzhak Perlman, Jamie Laredo, Miriam Fried, Shmuel Ashkenasi, Yo-Yo Ma, Renée Fleming, and with members of the Juilliard, Guarneri, and Ying Quartets.
 He has appeared on the world’s major concert stages including Carnegie Hall, Avery Fisher Hall, the Metropolitan Museum of Art, the Kimmel Center, the Kennedy Center, the Smithsonian Museum, and Chicago’s Symphony Center.
 He has recorded for Cedille Records, Naxos and Sony Records and has been heard on the BBC, PBS, and is a frequent guest on Chicago’s WFMT.